-ACS Award In Separations Science & Technology
+ACS Award in Separations Science & Technology

-Since then, Rogers has been “tremendously active in promoting ionic liquids and crystal engineering around the world,” says Allan S. Myerson, a professor of chemical engineering at Massachusetts Institute of Technology.
-Rogers has organized several technical meetings on ionic liquids and has served as founding editor-in-chief of the ACS journal Crystal Growth & Design for the past 10 years.
+But the talented graduate students and postdocs who have come through his laboratories represent his most significant research accomplishment, Lee says.
+Taking part in the growth and development of students is “the most satisfying aspect of my career,” he tells C&EN.
+“I am amazed at their continual accomplishments, even years after they have left BYU.”

-In his free time, Rogers enjoys music and watching football games.
-Although he has given up playing tuba in the marching band, an activity he enjoyed for nearly 30 years, he still makes it to the University of Alabama football games to cheer on the crimson tide.
+Lee comes from a family of chemists.
+His father was a chemistry professor at Utah State University and four of his five brothers received advanced degrees in chemistry.
+When he is not in the laboratory, teaching students, or selling instruments, Lee spends his time gardening and restoring antique tractors.
+He enjoys fishing, hiking, and camping, but by far, he says, “my most enjoyable activity these days is spending time with grandchildren.”

-Rogers will present the award address before the Division of Industrial & Engineering Chemistry.
+Lee will present the award address before the ACS Division of Industrial & Engineering Chemistry.

 Join the conversation